 Exceptional Child Care

-Centennial College operates two exceptional, quality child-care centres as an integral part of our highly respected Child Studies program.
+Centennial College operates two exceptional, quality child-care centres as an integral part of our highly-respected Child Studies program.
 They are licensed by the Ontario Ministry of Community and Social Services and are open to the public and to the children of students, teachers and staff at Centennial College.

 Both centres have special observation areas where you can watch your child play and learn.
 Smaller groups of children mean more adults per child and more personalized attention.
-A hot nutritious lunch and two healthy snacks are served each day.
+A hot, nutritious lunch and two healthy snacks are served each day.

 Linking Hearts and Minds